Safety Consulting & Training

 Normally we want to keep Human Resources (if your site has an HR person) in the driver seat, or at least involved in this process (since they have a place to lock files such as the OSHA log).

 Now we have another OSHA deadline on March 1.
-All plants with industrial activity, or sites on a list of industries that have high incident rates, and that had 20 or more employees at some point during 2023, must enter the OSHA 300A summary form data into OSHA's online Incident Tracking Application (ITA).
+All plants with industrial activity, or sites on a list of industries that have moderate to high incident rates (includes printing), must enter the OSHA 300A summary form data into OSHA's online Incident Tracking Application (ITA).
+This is only for sites that had 20 or more employees at some point during 2024.

 Read More